Agg242/TestSamples/README.md

   * VOLUME: if set, is followed by a volume value which will be constrained to a byte value

 Includes basic decoding of WAV, AIFF and 8SVX files and can also play RAW ones.<br>
-Written in C, built with vbcc 0.9h.
+Written in C, built with vbcc 0.9h and SDK3.2R4.

 Feel free to reuse, get inspired or ignore, it's just knowledgeware.